 he was a leading London barrister of his time and a successful comic dramatist.
 He was also for a while a newspaper columnist. … Murphy’s most notable cases included one concerning, of all things, copyright. … Murphy, it turns out, was one of the protagonists in a landmark ruling of 1774, by which the British House of Lords rejected the idea that book publishers could own the rights to a work in perpetuity.
 He had argued against this, in fairness.
 As a result of the case, book owners’ rights remained limited to a maximum 28 years; a privilege itself relatively new then, having been granted only by an Act of 1709.

-The 1774 case is one of the most famous in the history of copyright; it is Donaldson v Becket (1774) 2 Bro PC (2d) 129, 1 ER 837, EngR 47 (22 February 1774) (pdf); (1774) 4 Burr 2408, 98 ER 257 (pdf).
+The 1774 case (noted briefly on this blog here) is one of the most famous in the history of copyright; it is Donaldson v Becket (1774) 2 Bro PC (2d) 129, 1 ER 837, EngR 47 (22 February 1774) (pdf); (1774) 4 Burr 2408, 98 ER 257 (pdf).
 Murphy was on the right side of history in it.
 He was led by the Attorney General, Edward Thurlow, who would go on to serve four Prime Ministers as Lord Chancellor, and Sir John Dalrymple, 5th Earl of Stair, who was a scion of a great Scottish legal family.
-In the earlier case of Millar v Taylor (1769) 4 Burr 2303, 98 ER 201, EngR 44 (20 April 1769) (pdf), Lord Mansfield, for the majority, had held that copyright conferred a perpetual common law right to publish a work:
+In the earlier case of Millar v Taylor (1769) 4 Burr 2303, 98 ER 201, EngR 44 (20 April 1769) (pdf) (wikipedia), Lord Mansfield, for the majority, had held that copyright conferred a perpetual common law right to publish a work:

 I use the word “copy,” … to signify an incorporeal right to the sole printing and publishing of somewhat intellectual, communicated by letters.
 It has all along been expressly admitted, “that, by the common law, an author is intitled to the copy of his own work until it has been once printed and published by his authority;” … The property of the copy, thus narrowed, may equally go down from generation to generation, and possibly continue for ever; …